Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Primarily a "big river" fish species, the Blue Catfish is found almost exclusively in the Missouri and Mississippi Rivers.
 It was formerly abundant near Keokuk, Iowa during the summer months but, as a migratory species, it has declined due to the construction of dams.

 The range of natural foods Blue Catfish eat is very wide.
-They live principally upon aquatic insects and their larvae, crayfish, worms, frogs, small freshwater mussels, fish and a host of other living and dead material.
-Like Channel Catfish, they are omnivorous in their feeding and take everything that is available and palatable.
+They eat mostly aquatic insects and their larvae, crayfish, worms, frogs, small freshwater mussels, fish and many other living and dead material.
+Like Channel Catfish, they are omnivorous in their feeding and take everything that is available and tasty.

 Like the other catfish species in Iowa, these fish are highly sought after by anglers.
 It is viewed as apparently secure according to the Iowa Wildlife Action Plan.